mmasabalvi/Data-Analysis-.csv-file/README.md

 # Data Analysis on .csv Files
-This repository holds 2 different files performing Data Analysis on a given Data set in .csv files.
+This repository holds 2 different files performing Data Analysis on a given Data set in .csv files in C++.

 The Files perform:
 - Simple Statistical Operations including Mean, Mode, Median, Variance and Standard Deviation.